ESG

 How can we ensure spaceflight is a force for good?

-Viewing Earth from space changes our perceptions but as the commercial space flight industry continues to grow, we must do so responsibly.
-As pioneers in this industry, we are committed to operating with transparency and integrity.
+As the commercial spaceflight industry continues to grow, we must act responsibly and as an industry leader.
+We are pioneers in commercial human spaceflight and committed to operating with transparency and integrity.
 It is important to Virgin Galactic that we address stakeholder environmental, social and governance (“ESG”) expectations, risks associated with climate change, and emerging regulation and policy requirements.

 The policies that guide our operations include: